-Antibodies are proteins that uniquely bind to a protein or other molecules.
+Antibodies are glycoproteins that uniquely bind to a protein or other molecules.
 They belong to a family of globular proteins called immunoglobulins.
 They are antigen-reactive proteins that are present in immune serum, called antiserum.
 They are produced after a vertebrate host is exposed to a given antigen, called an immunogen.

 The main function of an antibody is to bind to foreign molecules.
 Most antibodies are structurally similar because of their Y-shaped molecules; however, each antibody is unique because they have different amino acid sequences.
 The structural properties of antibodies enable it to exhibit binding versatility, binding specificity, and biological activity.
 An individual can produce hundreds of thousands of antibodies.
 This enables him to detect the presence of foreign or non-self molecules inside it.
 The Y-shaped arm of the antibody defines to which molecules they will interact.
 It also defines what response will be made by the cell.
 Possible responses include complement-mediated lysis, enhanced phagocytosis, and or occurrence of allergic reactions.
 These responses occur once antibodies bind to the antigens.

 Humans are able to express five types of antibody or immunoglobulin classes.
 The five classes are IgM, IgA.
 IgG, IgE, and IgD.
 These five classes may differ in their physicochemical properties which include charge, solubility and size.
 This variability is caused by the differences in the amino acid sequences they have.
 They may also differ in their serologic properties, or the way they react with antigens.
 The greatest factor that divides the antibodies into five classes is their differences in their behavior as antigens.